 What has been the highlight your term?

-What have you learned from East Asians this term?
+What have you learnt from East Asians?

-What can we pray for your future and OMF Japan?
+How can we pray for your future and OMF Japan?

 What is your current ministry?